vzaccaria/vzaccaria.github.io/_posts/2021-08-24-starting-a-terminal-from-notion.md

-additional arguments to the `zsh` command (more on this later) and also to interactively send keystrokes to `zsh` when you open the page. **These options represent obviously a security risk if your machine can be reached from the internet**; Mine isn't so I did'nt setup any kind of additional measures such as those suggested on the Gotty's
+additional arguments to the `zsh` command (more on this later) and also to interactively send keystrokes to `zsh` when you open the page. **These options represent obviously a security risk if your machine can be reached from the internet**; mine isn't so I did'nt setup any kind of additional measures such as those suggested on the Gotty's
 [Github page](https://github.com/yudai/gotty#security-options).